candracodes/team-profile-generator/README.md

 ## Foreword

 - This application aims to accomplish the following:
-  - This application uses [Jest](https://www.npmjs.com/package/jest) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user
+  - The successful use of [Jest](https://www.npmjs.com/package/jest) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user
-  - The application will be invoked by using the following command: `node index.js`
+  - The successful initialization of the application by invoking by the following command: `node index.js` in the command line
-  - The application includes `Employee`, `Manager`, `Engineer`, and `Intern` classes.
-The tests for these classes (in the `_tests_` directory) ALL pass.
+  - The successful inclusion of `Employee`, `Manager`, `Engineer`, and `Intern` classes.
+  - The expectation of all tests for the associated classes (in the `tests` directory) to ALL pass.

 ## Usage